 Ready for Scotch Whisky Trail round 2?

-Start a little further north at either Benromach or Dallas Dhu, or at Glen Moray.
+Start a little further north at either Benromach or Glen Moray.
 Elliot and I opted for a tour at Glen Moray, which was interesting since the distillery uses all the latest technology and aims to not waste anything (even down to the steam coming off the wash stills).

 You get to go into a warehouse here, too, where you can smell how different types of casks affect the aging whisky.
 This was really interesting for the science nerd in me!